theanh/46e6e8d89d8d9c7fcd04bf0ca78b5b1d/README.md

   + bundle exec rake db:setup

 # Note
-- This app contain hightchart js that allow used under free licenses only for non-profit project.
+- This app contain hightchart js that allow using under free licenses only for non-profit project.

 # Sample data
   Reference from